rack2cloud/Lambda-GenAI/README.md

 ---

 ## 🏗 Why this exists
 In 2026, the shift toward **Sovereign Infrastructure** means we have to care about the substrate again.
-Managing disaggregated Nutanix + Pure stacks shouldn't mean jumping between three different consoles.
-This project is the open-source core of our mission to bring "Prism-simplicity" to the entire hybrid-cloud stack.
+Managing disaggregated Nutanix + Pure stacks shouldn't mean jumping between different consoles.
+This project is the open-source core of our mission to bring simplicity to the hybrid-cloud stack.

 ## 🚀 Deployment
 1. **Permissions:** Attach an IAM policy with `bedrock:Converse` to your Lambda role.